aws-neuron/aws-neuron-sdk/src/examples/tensorflow/ssd300_demo/README.md

 python ssd300_model.py --torch_checkpoint=./nvidia_ssdpyt_fp32_20190225.pt --output_saved_model=./ssd300_tf_neuron/1
 ```

-This converts PyTorch SSD300 model and checkpoint to a Neuron-compatible TensorFlow SavedModel using tensorflow-neuron and neuron-cc.
+This converts PyTorch SSD300 model and checkpoint to a Neuron-compatible TensorFlow SavedModel using tensorflow-neuron<2 and neuron-cc.
 The compilation output is stored in `./ssd300_tf_neuron`.

 6. Launch the `tensorflow-model-server-neuron` gRPC server at default port 8500 in the background.
 ```bash